olliethomas/thesis/content/01_introduction/intro.md

 When there are competing objectives, it's often that the "correct" answer is not obvious.
 In fact, there can be multiple "correct" answers.
 The Pareto Frontier is collection of outputs, where each is the optimal output for that speicific balance between $$n$$ outcomes.

+#### Why are we doing this?

+The area of bias and discrimination isn't a new one.
+Legal scholars have been writing about this problem for decades.
+As such, there are a number of regulations around the world that make it illegal to discriminate.
+In the UK discrimination based on age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation are all covered by the Equality Act 2010, let alone other protections within specific domains.
+As such, the problem about automated bias has been highlighted by researchers for a number of years and institutions are starting to pay attention.
+Governments around the world are saying that this is an issue.
+Both the House of Lords {cite}`HOL18` and the Whitehouse {cite}`MunSmiPat16` say that this issue should be addressed.
+Propublica's 'Machine Bias' {cite}`AngLarMatKir16` article sparked debate and raised concerns that needed to be addressed by the community after demonstrating that (at least on the surface) recidivism prediction software produced by Northpointe advised that black people in the U.S. were more likely to re-offend than similar profile offenders who were white.

+The aim is to approach justifiable concerns head on.
+Doing this has a number of benefits.
+It's changing the questions that we're asking about fairness, bias and the impact they have on our own societies, and also prompting researchers to find innovative ways of adapting models to complex real-world problems.

+#### Fairness

+As mentioned, the predominant body of literature with regard to fairness is based around classification, which is an inherently discriminative task.
+This is in the Latin sense that we are trying to discriminate between two (or more) classes.
+However, in _fair classification_ we aim to reduce discrimination referring to unfair treatment of a person, or a group of people based on membership of a category, with no regard to individual merit.
+This is an important distinction and was first raised in the now seminal 2008 paper "Discrimination Aware Data Mining" {cite}`PedRugTur08`.
+The membership of the category that we are conscious of not discriminating against is referred to as a _potentially discriminatory_ attribute.
+This paper argues that this is different to being a _sensitive attribute_ giving the example that gender is not often considered sensitive, but it can be discriminatory.
+In general, later work has adopted that both sensitive attributes and potentially discriminatory attributes are both referred to as sensitive attributes, though more recent works, such as "Path-Specific Counterfactual Fairness"{cite}`Chi19`[^3] go back to this original view that they are different.
+The predominant take-away from this paper is that it is simply not enough to not directly capture a sensitive attribute.
+The reason for this is that a sensitive attribute can be effectively 'reconstructed' from the other features.
+In the paper they give the example of determining whether to give a loan to an applicant or not.
+They point out that if we decide not to capture the race of an applicant, but still capture area code, we could potentially learn the rule "rarely give credit to applicants in neighbourhood 10451 from NYC".
+This may seem harmless, but if you asked a subject matter expert who advised that the vast majority of people in NYC area 10451 were black, then the learned rule is equivalent to "rarely give credit to black-race applicants in neighbourhood 10451 in NYC", which is evidently discriminatory {cite}`PedRugTur08`.
+The paper is set in the field of data-mining and the aim is to find rules that discriminate in some way.
+The authors distinguish between direct discrimination, which uses a sensitive attribute directly, and indirect discrimination which uses a non-sensitive feature (or combination of features) as a proxy for the sensitive feature and then use this proxy in the rule.

+Independently, Kamiran and Calders {cite}`KamCal09` started investigating fairness with regards to classification.
+Their approach hinges around the notion that the bias isn't captured in the features of an individual, but within the label $y$.
+Their approach involves measuring the discrimination that an individual receives (defined in the following section) and ranking the data-points based on this with the aim of finding the unbiased label $y'$ and pre-processing the data to reflect this.
+They then 'switch' the label for data that they believe was discriminated against, on the condition that for every data point you 'switch', you 'switch' a data-point of the opposite class which you also believe to have been discriminated against.
+The notion that bias exists within the label is an interesting one and reflects our understanding of the world.
+Intuitively, there is no bias in just having an attribute, such as race, the bias only exists in outcomes based on that feature.
+This assumption has now been challenged.
+It's been observed that due to the inherent feedback loop of decisions regarding people, that decisions that affect a generation have repercussions.
+If a group are perpetually discriminated against, then over time the sensitive attribute is reflected in other features.

+### Accountability

+- Transparent, Explainable, and Accountable AI for Robotics {cite}`WacMitFlo17`: Leaves open questions; Can human-interpretable systems be designed without sacrificing performance?
+  How can transparency and accountability be achieved in inscrutable systems? and How can parallels between emerging systems be identified to set accountability requirements?

+- The Scored Society: Due Process for Automated Predictions {cite}`CitPas14`:
+  The concern in this paper is "arbitrariness by algorithm" and the effect that this may have on society.
+  They suggest that individuals assessed by predictive models should be notified that they have been assessed, along with the opportunity to challenge the assessment.
+Individuals, or neutral experts should be able to "open up the black box scoring system".

+- Seeing without knowing: Limitations of the transparency ideal and its application to algorithmic accountability {cite}`AnaCra18`:
+  Transparency alone cannot create accountable systems.
+  Accountability is about about addressing power imbalance and transparency is limited in it's ability to deal with this.
+  As models are complex, transparency is unlikely to be a binary attribute, so it's important to not only consider what transparency reveals, but also what is not revealed.

+- Algorithmic accountability reporting:
+  On the investigation of black boxes {cite}`Dia14`:
+  Journalistic approaches should be taken to try and interrogate the semantic behaviour of a decision system.

+- Computational power and the social impact of artificial intelligence {cite}`Hwa18`:
+  Computational decision processes are in part determined by the computational power available.
+  As such, regions with the greatest access to computational resource will be the ones to determine the ethics of more complicated models.

 ### Interpretability